walkerbrown/sfnd-camera-2d/README.md

 This project is the second in a series for Udacity's Sensor Fusion Nanodegree.
 The project covers the following key concepts:

 - Using ring buffers to avoid memory bloat while processing a sequence of images
-- Keypoint detectors such as: Shi-Tomasi, Harris, FAST, BRISK, ORB, AKAZE, SIFT
+- Keypoint detectors such as: Shi-Tomasi, Harris, FAST, BRISK, ORB, AKAZE, and SIFT
-- Keypoint descriptor extraction and matching with: FLANN, k-NN
+- Keypoint descriptor extraction and matching with: FLANN and k-NN

-This project provides the foundation for the following project: time-to-collision estimation.
+These techniques provide a foundation for the next step: time-to-collision estimation.

 ## Visualization of the results
 <img src="images/sift-keypoints.png" width="903" height="339" />